Phyllis Curott: Religious and interfaith work

 After law school, while managing a rock band called The Dates.
 Curott befriended another female manager who introduced her to Witchcraft.
 In 1981, Curott was initiated into Wicca and given the Craft name of Aradia.

 Curott is a High Priestess and the founder and President of the Temple of Ara (formerly known as the Circle of Ara), one of the oldest Wiccan congregations in America.
-She is a President Emerita of Covenant of the Goddess (COG”).
+She is a President Emerita of Covenant of the Goddess (COG").
 She has also served as a frequent guest minister at the Unitarian Universalist Church and the Cathedral of St. John the Divine in New York City.
 Curott has lectured and taught at the Learning Annex in New York and at Neo-Pagan and interfaith events.

 While she was First Officer (President) of COG, Curott was at the center of two controversies at the 1993 Parliament of the Worlds Religions in Chicago.
 The Greek and Russian Orthodox delegations boycotted the Parliament of the World's Religions due to the inclusion of Curott as a speaker.
 The Chicago Park Commission initially denied COG's request for a permit to hold a ritual in Grant Park.
-After Curott challenged Chicago Archbishop Joseph Cardinal Bernadin on live television to support the Wiccans’ right to circle in the park, the Park Commission reversed its decision and Curott led an interfaith rite honoring Mother Earth at Grant Park.
+After Curott challenged Chicago Archbishop Joseph Cardinal Bernadin on live television to support the Wiccans' right to circle in the park, the Park Commission reversed its decision and Curott led an interfaith rite honoring Mother Earth at Grant Park.

 A global interfaith activist, Curott has advocated for women's spirituality and eco-spiritual religions.
 She has addressed the Parliament of the World's Religions in 1993, 2004 and 2009 as a keynote speaker, along with the Dalai Lama.
 She is a trustee of the Council for the Parliament of the World's Religions and serves on its executive committee.
 In November 2012, Curott was unanimously elected to serve as vice chair of the Parliament of the World's Religions for the year 2013. has also served as a member of the Assembly of World Religious Leaders and Clergy Advisory Board of the Network of Spiritual Progressives.
 In 1999, Curott participated in the Harvard University Pluralism Project's Consultation on Religious Discrimination and Accommodation.

-As a member of the United Nations’ NGO Committee on the Status of Women, Curott participated in the planning of the United Nation's Beijing Forum on the Status of Women, addressing the Forum on the topic of religion and the status of women.
+As a member of the United Nations' NGO Committee on the Status of Women, Curott participated in the planning of the United Nations' Beijing Forum on the Status of Women, addressing the Forum on the topic of religion and the status of women.
 She is also spearheaded and serves as co-chair of the Parliament of the World's Religions inaugural Women's Task Force.

 She was honored by Jane magazine as one of the "Ten Gutsiest Women of the Year".

 Publications

-Curott is the author of three books on modern Witchcraft and Goddess spirituality and has contributed to several others.
+Curott is the author of five books on modern Witchcraft and Goddess spirituality and has contributed to several others.
 Curott wrote her memoir, Book of Shadows, which chronicled her introduction to modern Witchcraft through initiation as a Wiccan priestess, in an effort to dispel misconceptions about Witches.
 Her works have been translated into Spanish, Italian, Dutch, German and Turkish.